redcode/Code-Transfusion/README.md

 # Code Transfusion
 This is my color theme for Xcode.
-It's a bit crazy and several people have reported epilepsy symptoms after using it... so be warned.
+It's a bit crazy and several people have reported epilepsy symptoms after using it... so beware.

 ![alt tag](Code Transfusion.png)